lbelegu/patrol-demographics-calculator/README.md

 npm run dev
 ```

-Then open the URl shown in your terminal.
+Then open the URL shown in your terminal.